ppy/osu-wiki/wiki/Tournaments/LGA/2024/en.md

   - Seeding for this stage will follow the %MAX format — the highest score for each map will receive 100% of the points (i.e. 1 point), and every other player will be awarded a percentage of that top score.
 The sum of the highest score for every map will be used as the final seeding, with a higher point sum meaning higher placement (i.e. sorted in descending order).
     - The exact formula that will be used for all players (and for each map) is `Final Score = Player Map Score / MAX Score`, where:
       - `Final Score` is the numerical value awarded to the current player for each map.
-      - `Player Map Score` is the score the player being evaluated achieved on the current map, the best score out of two is taken.
+      - `Player Map Score` is the score the player being evaluated achieved on the current map, taking the best score out of two.
       - `MAX Score` is the highest score achieved for the current map across all players and all runs.
 - In the Round of 32 and Round of 16, players need to win 3 maps to win a match (best of 5).
 - In the Quarterfinals, Semifinals, Finals, and Grand Finals, players need to win 4 maps to win a match (best of 7).
-  - *Note: for the Grand Finals match, the player that is coming from the winners bracket is required to win one "set", that is, one best of 7, to win the tournament.
-The player coming from the losers bracket, however, needs to win 2 sets.*
+  - *Note: for the Grand Finals match, the player that is coming from the winners' bracket is required to win one "set", that is, one best of 7, to win the tournament.
+The player coming from the losers' bracket, however, needs to win 2 sets.*

 ### Match procedures

-1. A referee will create a multiplayer room 10 minutes before the scheduled match time. players must join the lobby in that period.
+1. A referee will create a multiplayer room 10 minutes before the scheduled match time.
+Players must join the lobby in that period.
    - The room settings are `Ruleset: "osu!"` and `Game type: "Team Vs"`.
 The room name must follow the pattern of `LGA: ({Red Player}) VS ({Blue Player})`.
 The player mentioned first in the room name must be the red player, and the player mentioned second in the room name must be the blue player.
 2. Each player will receive one "tactical timeout" of 2 minutes, to be used as extra time to ban, pick, or ready for a beatmap.
 The tactical timeout may not be called on the opposing player's pick or ban phase.
 3. Players will be allowed 2 minutes for each pick/ban phase (as described on the [bracket stage instructions](#bracket-stage-information) section), and an additional 2 minutes to press the `Ready` button on their client before play commences.
 If a player takes more time than allotted for either action, the procedures adopted will be as follows: